utetrapp/learning-flutter/README.md

 - [dio](https://pub.dev/packages/dio): A powerful Http client for Dart, which supports Interceptors, FormData, Request Cancellation, File Downloading, Timeout etc.
 - [drift](https://pub.dev/packages/drift): Drift is a reactive library to store relational data in Dart and Flutter applications.
 - [equatable](https://pub.dev/packages/equatable): A Dart package that helps to implement value based equality without needing to explicitly override == and hashCode.
 - [flex_color_scheme](https://pub.dev/packages/flex_color_scheme) -- very usable and easy way to define your thema, including playground.
+A Flutter package to use and make beautiful Material design based themes.
 - [flutter_bloc](https://pub.dev/packages/flutter_bloc): Flutter Widgets that make it easy to implement the BLoC (Business Logic Component) design pattern.
 Built to be used with the bloc state management package.
+- [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons): A package which simplifies the task of updating your Flutter app's launcher icon.
 - [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage): Flutter Secure Storage provides API to store data in secure storage.
 Keychain is used in iOS, KeyStore based solution is used in Android.
 - [freezed](https://pub.dev/packages/freezed): Code generation for immutable classes that has a simple syntax/API without compromising on the features.
 - [get_it](https://pub.dev/packages/get_it): Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App"